[German: Die Vienna City Card – zahlt sie sich aus?]

 (The Big Bus sightseeing tour bus, one of Vienna’s two hop on hop off services)

 You can purchase digital add-ons for your Vienna City Card (note offers may vary seasonally).
-Examples I’ve seen at times:
+Common examples I’ve seen at times:

 - Airport transfer: for seven days from the day you activate your card, free use of these means of travel between the city and airport – CAT airport train, ÖBB Railjet (first class), S-Bahn (S7) city train, the Vienna Airport Lines buses

-- A 24-hour hop on hop off bus tour ticket (one-time only during that seven-day period).
+- A 24-hour ticket for a hop on hop off bus tour (one-time only during that seven-day period).

 How to buy Vienna City Cards?

-You purchase them through the online store* of the Vienna tourist authority.
+You can purchase them direct through the online store of the Vienna tourist authority.

-Alternatively, you can also buy one in the city from, for example, the tourist information offices, many hotels, and the Vienna public transport ticket offices (or online store).
+Alternatively, you can also buy one in the city from, for example, the tourist information offices, many hotels, national rail ticket counters, and the Vienna public transport ticket offices (or online store).

 Is the Vienna City Card worth it?